• Skip to primary navigation

 For the vegan cream cheese, I recommend Miyoko’s.
 However, feel free to use any non-dairy cream cheese that you enjoy.

 Depending on how heavily you load up the cream cheese with cranberry salsa, you may have some salsa left over.
-Serve it on its own or use it as a topping on sweet potato tacos.
+Serve it on its own with tortilla chips, put it on a Thanksgiving-style leftovers sandwich, or use it as a topping on sweet potato tacos.

 Subscribe to Cadry’s KitchenSign up today!
 JOIN BY CLICKING HERE